snowdrop/k8s-infra/hetzner/README-cloud.md

 ssh root@$IP_HETZNER
 ```

-## Using openshift ansible playbook
+## Using OpenShift Ansible playbook

 ### Remote

-We can provision the VM using ansible playbook by importing this project within the VM and next by executing this playbook as defined
+We can provision the VM using Ansible playbook by importing this project within the VM and next by executing this playbook as defined
 within the bash script

 ```bash